bmabey/pca-tutorial/index.md

 <span style="font-size:800%;">CROSS<br/></br/>VALIDATE!</span>
 <br />
-PCA is often misused and overused, so always verify it is helping by cross validating.
+PCA is overused and commonly misused, so always verify it is helping by cross validating.

 --- .biplot
 ## Lots of other ways to aid interpretation...